Quick Facts: Arnold Press

 Is the Arnold press better than a regular shoulder press?

 Neither is universally better.
-The Arnold press provides more time under tension and hits all three deltoid heads, making it superior for hypertrophy.
-The standard press allows heavier loading for pure strength.
+The Arnold press provides more time under tension and hits all three deltoid heads, which makes it strong for hypertrophy.
+The standard dumbbell shoulder press allows heavier loading for pure strength.
 Many programs include both.

-How heavy should I go on Arnold press?
+How heavy should I go on the Arnold press?